hbc/NGS_Data_Analysis_Summer2016/sessionII/lessons/04d_introR-data-manipulation.md

 #### Selecting using indexes with logical operators

-With dataframes, similar to vectors, we can use logical vectors to select only the elements in a column with TRUE values at the same position or index as in the logical vector.
+With dataframes, similar to vectors, we can use logical vectors for specific columns in the dataframe to select only the rows in a dataframe with TRUE values at the same position or index as in the logical vector.
 We can then use the logical vector to return all of the rows in a dataframe where those values are TRUE.

 	idx <- metadata$celltype == "typeA"